s-orza/Splitty/docs/agendas/week-7-agenda.md

 - Start making it all bombastically pretty.

 Bugs: 10 min
-- We plagued by some devious bugs, thus we might consider exterminating them.
+- We are plagued by some devious bugs, thus we might consider exterminating them.
 - Participant bug - fixed/not fixed?
 - Expenses bug
 - Everything else that you noticed is not alright.